nitish81299/chatbot/Readme.md

 	1) Clone the repository
 	2) Create a python3 venv using:
 		python3 -m venv venv
-	3) Install flask in the venv using: pip install flask
+	3) Install flask and requests in the venv using: pip install flask pip install requests
 	4) Run the app using:
 		python app.py